Voice Agent

 ### Filler Speech

 Fillers cover processing latency so the caller never hears silence.
-The system uses **principle-based guidance** - not hardcoded phrase lists - generating contextually appropriate fillers from emotional context, the current action, and the expected latency.
+The system uses **principle-based guidance** rather than hardcoded phrase lists, generating contextually appropriate fillers from emotional context, the current action, and the expected latency.

 **Three-layer filler generation:**